-The 2017-2018 Western Arkansas Ballet Company is comprised of 23 members under contract for all productions with members selected from an annual open audition.
-Company members take class and rehearse at the Western Arkansas Ballet studios.
+The 2018-2019 Western Arkansas Ballet Company is comprised of 21 members under contract for all productions with members selected from an annual open audition.
+Company members take classes and rehearse at the Western Arkansas Ballet studios.

 The Western Arkansas Ballet Company realized a long time dream in 1995 by being accepted into Regional Dance America/Southwest, an Association of Regional Ballet Companies.
 Western Arkansas Ballet is the only dance school and company in the area with RDA membership.
 As a result of this membership, the company members have an opportunity to attend RDA Spring Festival and take classes from renowned faculty from across the United States.
 WAB’s company is adjudicated annually.
 The process is extremely demanding and difficult and only the best companies in the region are asked into membership.
 In April 1999 at the RDA/SW festival in San Antonio, Western Arkansas Ballet auditioned and became a performing company member.
 In April 2008 Western Arkansas Ballet was honored to receive the STREAM AWARD from RDA/SW.
 This award is presented to one company each year that exemplifies outstanding artistic excellence and growth as well as service above and beyond to the region.
 In April 2013, Western Arkansas Ballet hosted the Regional Dance America/Southwest Festival here in Fort Smith, Arkansas.

 Focus on Performance

-The Nutcracker is in its thirty-second year of production by Western Arkansas Ballet.
+The Nutcracker is in its thirty-third year of production by Western Arkansas Ballet.
 An abbreviated program is provided to area elementary schools in Fort Smith as a part of WAB’s continuing community outreach programs.
 The “Meet the Artists” event after each performance allows children to meet the cast in costume.
 Not only does the performance give Western Arkansas Ballet an opportunity to showcase local dance talents, but it also allows Western Arkansas Ballet to present performing professional dancers to the Fort Smith community.
 As part of the goal for community outreach, reduced-rate tickets are distributed to nonprofit children and youth groups.